Skip to main content

 Care Proceedings

-We know that this can be a very worrying time and have experts in Chesterfield, Sheffield and Mansfield ready to help.
+If you receive notice of care proceedings for your child it is essential that you take advice straightaway.
+We know that this can be a very worrying time and have experts in Chesterfield, Dronfield, Sheffield and Mansfield ready to help.

-What should I do if I have received notice of court proceedings?
+What Should I do if I Have Received Notice of Court Proceedings?

 If you receive notice of care proceedings in court for your child, it is essential that you take advice from a legal expert straight away.
 We know that this can be a very worrying and distressing time.
 It is important that you have every opportunity to achieve the best outcome for you and your family.
 Our expert Care Solicitors will help you understand what is happening at each stage of the process.

-Why have I been issued with Care Proceedings in court?
+Why have I Been Issued with Care Proceedings in Court?

 The Local Authority may begin court proceedings following pre-proceedings meetings with Social Services under the Public Law Outline or PLO.
 Sometimes care proceedings are issued urgently and may involve allegations of injury to a child.
 Care proceedings may involve a child’s parents, but may also involve other carers for a child.
 Third parties may be invited to intervene in court proceedings if allegations are being made of non-accidental injury or sexual misconduct.